bestgamehosting/gravelhostpromocodes/README.md

 <br>
 Yes.
 Gravel Host supports multiple Minecraft Java versions including Java 8, 11, 16, 17, 19, and 21 which covers the full range of modded server environments.
 From the Configure page, you can select your preferred server version (Vanilla, Forge, Fabric, Paper, and more) directly from the dropdown.
 Full FTP access is also included on all plans, so uploading modpacks, plugins, and custom files is straightforward without needing third-party tools.
 </details>

----

-*Got a working code I haven't listed?
-Open a PR or drop it in the Issues tab — I keep this page updated so nothing goes stale.
-And don't forget — the best deal is always through our [exclusive 80% off link](https://allcouponcodes.net/refer/gravelhost).*